priyadarshi/Applozic-Chat-SDK-Documentation/README.md

 ```

-**Step 2: Addition of Meta-data, Permissions, Services and Receivers in androidmanifest.xml**:
+####Step 2: Addition of Meta-data, Permissions, Services and Receivers in androidmanifest.xml:

 ```